-Last I updated you, I was living in Pretoria, about two hours away from my old village, and working as a teacher’s assistant.
+Last I updated you, I was living in Pretoria, about two hours away from my old village, and volunteering as a teacher’s assistant.
 Well, now I live on the southern coast of South Africa in a small city called Port Elizabeth (PE).
 How did I get here?
-Basically, in October some crazy sh*t went down at my job and the company was closed down.
+Basically, in October some crazy sh*t went down, I left my position, and the organization was closed down.

 Anyway, right around that time, my boyfriend, Alex, got a job offer in Port Elizabeth, so in January we packed our bags and moved to PE.
 As I said in a previous post, Alex went to boarding school just outside PE in Grahamstown.
 His good friend still lives in PE so for the first three weeks we lived with his parents in their little garden cottage thingy.
 We finally found a flat on the 10th story of a building (11th story by American standards) with an incredible view of the city and ocean (best view in town, if you ask me).

 As part of my visa requirements, I have to volunteer, so I found a gig doing communications and PR stuff for a place here in PE.
 I’ve just started this month (due to my travels in America and Zambia, which I’ll get to in a moment) so I don’t have much to say about it yet – but so far, so good!